This post was updated on June 16, 2022.

 Discover how you can make your sales funnels even more unique by creating an effective customer experience strategy.

 A sales funnel is important because it helps you:

 - Create a focused marketing and sales strategy

 - Find the best ways to relate to your customers during their journey

 - Generate more sales and business growth

-Some people will just never buy from you, and that’s a fact.
-But you have a much better chance to convert qualified leads into customers with sales funnel organization.
+Some people will never buy from you, which is a fact.
+But you have a much better chance to convert qualified leads into customers with a sales funnel.

-That doesn’t mean that visitors won’t ever buy—it just means that they’re not going to do it on their first visit.
 That’s why you need a well-planned sales funnel process to keep track of their progress and communication.
-The funnel will help to successfully nurture them into being ready.
+The funnel will help successfully nurture them into being ready.

-Surprisingly, however, not every company has thought to create a sales funnel.According to Salesforce, a full 68% of companies have not identified or attempted to measure a sales funnel.
+Surprisingly, however, not every company has thought about creating a sales funnel.According to Salesforce, a full 68% of companies have not identified or attempted to measure a sales funnel.
 The same survey showed that an astonishing 79% of marketing leads are never converted into sales.
 Click To Tweet

 That’s losing 79% of opportunities for new revenue.
 Most companies are missing 4 out of every 5 opportunities!